rdbo/dynja/README.md

 On a side note, this benchmark also doesn't say that minijinja is slow by any means.
 In other to achieve hot reloading of the templates, we have to clear the cached templates of minijinja for every `render()`, which means we add a severe bottleneck to its performance to get a better development experience.
-Here are the results of a test done before hot reload was introduced:
+Here are the results of a test done without the `"askama_release"` feature, on release mode:

 Dynja 0.4.0 (Release)
 ```